 In addition to your academic background and professional work experience, we evaluate the fit between the fellowship and your career trajectory based on your experiences and potentials in dealing with complex problems, working cross-culturally and with local communities, and collaborative learning in the broad context of ocean management.
 We also value specific solution ideas that you may bring to stimulate learning and further development with the other fellows.

-The full fellowship covers the cost of tuition, international airfare, local transportation, and lodging during in-person training.
-Fellows are responsible for other incidental costs.
-To make the program more accessible, we may decide to offer partial scholarship that covers only the cost of tuition.
+The fellowship covers the cost of tuition, meals and lodging during in-person training, and program-related local transportation.
+Fellows are responsible for international airfare and all incidental costs.
+To make the program more accessible, we also offer need-based financial aid to cover international airfare.

 Please apply for a Business B -1 visa.
 You can learn more about this Visa here and here (PDF - 1020 KB).
 Typically these visas can be used for one (1) or more entries for six (6) months to ten (10) years.
 We recommend participants seek a single entry visa that is valid for one (1) year.